Amalasri19/fake-news-detection/README.md

  Fake News Detection using Machine Learning

  📌 Project Description
-This project detects whether a news article is **real or fake** using Machine Learning and Natural Language Processing (NLP).
+This project detects whether a news article is **real or fake** using Machine Learning .
 The model analyzes the text of news articles and predicts their authenticity.

 Fake news detection helps prevent the spread of misinformation on the internet.